-School Faculty & Staff School Substitutes Amount of Outstanding Charges Permitted Breakfast and/or Lunch may be charged not to exceed \$3.75 Methods of Notification to Faculty and Staff about their negative Account Balances Verbal Reminders given daily by Cashiers to Faculty and Staff at check out about any outstanding charges.
-Personal account print-outs will be placed in their mail box each_week or month and/or email will be sent.
-If charges do not get taken care of then Principal will be notified and no more charges will be allowed until prior charges have been paid.
+School Faculty & Staff School Substitutes Amount of Outstanding Charges Permitted Staff are allowed one charge on their account: breakfast or lunch Methods of Notification to Faculty and Staff about their negative Account Balances Verbal Reminders given daily by Cashiers to Faculty and Staff at check out about any outstanding charges.
+Personal account printouts will be placed in their mailbox each week or month and/or email will be sent.
+If charges do not get taken care of then the Principal will be notified, and no more charges will be allowed until prior charges have been paid.
 Substitute Employees working in the district are not allowed to charge a meal in our district at any of our school locations.